Ugo Brusati: Adwa and the early 20th-century

 During 1895, while carrying out the post of Chief of Staff of the XI Army Corps, he was assigned to the expeditionary force which, under the leadership of General Oreste Baratieri, had to face the war with Ethiopia.
 Landing in Massawa on 2 January 1896, he was given the command of the 2nd African Infantry Regiment, framed in the 1st Brigade under the command of General Giuseppe Arimondi.
 As soon as he took office, he immediately brought back a very negative impression of the colonial environment, which seemed to him dominated by arrival and a guilty underestimation of the enemy forces.
 His fears were confirmed during the Battle of Adwa, which took place on 1 March 1896.
 The regiment under his command was engaged in combat on unknown terrain and was completely unfavorable, against an enemy superior in number, being practically destroyed.
 He was one of the few surviving officers of the battle, escaping death thanks to his energy.
 For his behavior during the battle, he was decorated with the Knight's Cross of the Military Order of Savoy.
 Returning to Italy on 1 March 1897, exactly one year after the battle, he gave a conference in Turin, entitled Impressions and memories of Africa, in which he spoke about the causes of the defeat with extreme frankness.
 On August 29 of the same year, he was promoted to the rank of major general and appointed commander of the "Friuli" Brigade.
 The following year, he assumed the post of first aide-de-camp to the crown prince, HRH Vittorio Emanuele di Savoia, Prince of Naples.
 On the death of King Umberto I, he continued to serve his successor, Vittorio Emanuele III, as an effective general aide-de-camp.
 On 2 June 1902 he assumed the post of first adjutant general to the King.
 This position was extremely important as at the time the sovereign still had a direct interference in the daily life of the Royal Italian Army and the Royal Italian Navy, especially in promotions to the highest military ranks.
 The delicacy of this assignment was evident, and he always maintained an innate reserve, as well as a strict reserve but over time, complaints were submitted to him from time to time.
-On 17 March 1912 he received the appointment as Senator of the Kingdom of Italy, swearing on the 27th of the same month.
+On 17 March 1912 he received the appointment as Senator of the Kingdom of Italy, taking the oath on the 27th of the same month.
 On 25 May that year he was promoted to the rank of lieutenant general.